Rochester, New Hampshire

 Rochester is a city in Strafford County, New Hampshire, United States.
 The population was 32,492 at the 2020 census, making it the 6th most populous city in New Hampshire.
 In addition to the downtown area, the city contains the villages of East Rochester, Gonic, and North Rochester.
-Rochester is home to Skyhaven Airport and part of Baxter Lake.
+Skyhaven Airport and part of Baxter Lake are located in Rochester.

 Rochester was one of New Hampshire's fastest growing cities between 2010 and 2020.

 History

 Origins

 The town was one of four granted by colonial governor Samuel Shute of Massachusetts and New Hampshire during his brief term.
+The other three were Barrington, Nottingham, and Chester.
 Incorporated in 1722, it was named for his close friend, Laurence Hyde, 1st Earl of Rochester, brother-in-law to King James II.
 As was customary, tall white pine trees were reserved for use as masts by the Royal Navy.

+The same year the town was settled was the first year of Lovewell's War.
+There were no pitched battles in the town, but throughout the war, there were periodic ambushes of individual settlers.
+When the provincial assembly put a bounty on Indian scalps, the inhabitants of Rochester organized a militia led by Abraham Benwick to hunt down Indians.